Display Network Requirements

 Introduction

-This guide will introduce the network requirements for ViewBoard’s preloaded software and help IT administrators setup ViewBoard® products within their IT infrastructure.
+This guide outlines the network requirements for preloaded software and assists IT administrators in setting up products within their IT infrastructure.

-- Please ensure the wireless infrastructure supports broadcast service and it is turned ON.
+- Ensure the wireless infrastructure supports broadcast service and is enabled.

-- For a more stable connection, it is recommended to have any ViewBoard® connected via LAN by Ethernet cable, and client devices on a 5 GHz Wi-Fi band.
+- For a more stable connection, connect ViewBoard devices via Ethernet cable and client devices to the 5 GHz Wi-Fi band.

 Air Class